-Pay my GST/HST (including instalment payments)
+Paying the GST/HST (including instalment payments)

-The following explains when and how to pay your GST/HST:
+When and how to pay the GST/HST:

 - When should you pay the GST/HST?